Getting Started with Particle Metropolis-Hastings for Inference in Nonlinear Dynamical Models: Application example: Estimating the volatility in OMXS30

 It is possible to compute an estimate of the log-volatility that takes into account the uncertainty in $\theta$ using the pseudo-marginal view of PMH.
 The particle filter is a deterministic algorithm given $u$.
 Hence, the random variables $u$ are equivalent to an estimate of the filtering distribution.
 The result is that it is quite simple to compute the state estimate by including it in the Markov chain generated by PMH.

 This is done by modifying the code for the particle filter.
 After one run of the algorithm, we sample a single trajectory by sampling a particle at time $T$ with probability given by $w^{(1:N)}_T$.
 We then follow the ancestor lineage back to $t=0$ and extract the corresponding path in the state-space.
-This enables us to obtain a better estimate of the log-volatility as both past and future information is utilised.
+This enables us to obtain a better estimate of the log-volatility as both past and future information are utilized.
 As a consequence, this often reduces the variance of the estimate.
-This is done by using the stored resampled ancestor indices and the sampled the state trajectory by replacing: \begin{Code} <returnEstimates> = ancestorIndex <- sample(noParticles, 1, prob = normalisedWeights[, T]) sampledTrajectory <- cbind(ancestorIndices[ancestorIndex, ], 1:(T + 1)) xHatFiltered <- particles[sampledTrajectory] list(xHatFiltered = xHatFiltered, logLikelihood = logLikelihood) \end{Code}

-in the function \code{particleFilterSVmodel}.
+This is done by using the stored resampled ancestor indices and the sampled state trajectory by replacing: \begin{Code} <returnEstimates> = ancestorIndex <- sample(noParticles, 1, prob = normalizedWeights[, T]) sampledTrajectory <- cbind(ancestorIndices[ancestorIndex, ], 1:(T + 1)) xHatFiltered <- particles[sampledTrajectory] list(xHatFiltered = xHatFiltered, logLikelihood = logLikelihood) \end{Code} in the function \code{particleFilterSVmodel}.
 The sampled state trajectory in \code{xHatFiltered} is then treated in the same manner as the candidate parameter in PMH, see the source code for details.
-As a result, we can compute the posterior mean of the parameters and the log-volatility and its corresponding standard deviation by:
+As a result, we can compute the posterior mean of the parameters and the log-volatility and its corresponding standard deviation by: \begin{CodeChunk} \begin{CodeInput} R> thetaStationary <- pmhOutput$theta[noBurnInIterations:noIterations, ] R> thetaHatMean <- colMeans(thetaStationary) R> thetaHatStandardDeviation <- apply(thetaStationary, 2, sd) R> xHatStationary <- pmhOutput$xHatFiltered[2500:7500, ] R> xhatFilteredMean <- colMeans(xHatStationary) R> xhatFilteredStandardDeviation <- apply(xHatStationary, 2, sd) \end{CodeInput} \end{CodeChunk} where \code{pmhOutput} denotes the output variable from \code{particleMetropolisHastingsSVmodel}.